-The ILandscape AND IRRIGATION planS shall be submitted AND APPROVED BY to the City with AS PART OF the Official Development Plan (ODP), ODP AMENDMENT OR ODP WAIVER.and shall include a land use summary chart showing square footages of all potential land uses including landscaping, building areas and hard surface paving areas.
-As required by City Code, final landscape plans in accordance with an approved Official Development Plan (ODP) shall be submitted for approval in conjunction with the Official Development Plan prior to beginning construction of any landscape areas.
-Landscape AND IRRIGATION plans are also recommended and may be required FOR REDEVELOPMENT OR CHANGE-IN-USE PROJECTS.
+Landscape and irrigation plans shall be submitted and approved by the City as part of the Official Development Plan (ODP), ODP Amendment or ODP Waiver.
+Landscape and irrigation plans may be required for redevelopment or change-in-use projects.
 As determined by the City, minor redevelopment or change-in-use projects may be required only to submit a landscape plan and a written statement describing the type of irrigation system proposed.